tashundre/Personal-Projects/Goals & ToDo App/README.md

 >

 **To Do List & Progress**
->~~Create Basic ToDo App Page~~
+-[x]Create Basic ToDo App Page
->Align contents on page for better looking UI and make sure everything scales properly.
+-[]Align contents on page for better looking UI and make sure everything scales properly.
->Add all the basic funcinalities. (~~Add~~, edit, ~~delete~~)
->Comment code a little better
+-[]Add all the basic funcinalities. (~~Add~~, edit, ~~delete~~) -[]Comment code a little better
->Find icons for coins and trophies
+-[]Find icons for coins and trophies
->Host Website Privately So I can look at it on my phone
->Style page to my liking
+-[]Host Website Privately So I can look at it on my phone -[]Style page to my liking
->Create header at top of page for small icon and view of coins and trophies
->Create log in page
+-[]Create header at top of page for small icon and view of coins and trophies -[]Create log in page
->Expand functionality of todo with impact & effort
->Calculate reward numbers for each variation of a task based on the impact and effort.
+-[]Expand functionality of todo with impact & effort -[]Calculate reward numbers for each variation of a task based on the impact and effort.
 Or if niether is selected a baseline reward.